 THE GRADUATE ADMISSIONS PROCESS Wilmington University is a nondiscriminatory institution of higher learning and welcomes men and women of every race, color, creed, and national origin.
 Admission is granted to students who show promise of academic success.
 Multiple criteria are considered for admission, and special attention is directed toward one's present motivation and employment status.
 The primary components in Wilmington University's graduate programs are admission, file completion and graduation.
 The admissions process includes document collection and the completion of the criteria necessary for approval to pursue a specific graduate-level degree.
 File completion requires the successful completion of the admissions process.
 Graduation occurs after the student has satisfactorily met all financial obligations and completed all required course work and related projects associated with a specific academic program.
-To begin the graduate admissions process, the applicant should visit online at www.wilmu.edu or call or write the site of attendance.
-Program Admission Admission requirements for specific programs are located in the individual program sections of this catalog.
-General admission requirements for master's-level applicants follow.
-There are three admissions/enrollment statuses for graduate students at Wilmington University: 1) Conditional Acceptance; 2) Full Acceptance; 3) Admitted.
-Below is a description of each status.
-Conditional Acceptance:
+Application materials may be obtained from Wilmington University's website, or in person from the Admissions Office or at any of the University locations.
+The application may also be completed online via the Wilmington University home page at www.wilmu.edu.
+Application Procedures Admission requirements for specific programs are located in the individual program sections of this catalog.
+General admission requirements for master's-level applicants are as follows: Submit 1. a completed application with the required application fee.
+2. Official college transcripts with Bachelor's degree conferral.
+3. For new students, Program Planning Conference is required for select programs.
+Graduate program specific requirements.
+Some of our graduate level programs have specific requirements.
+Applying for a Certificate: